Documentation / Plugins

 You start by listening to the generic setup message sitespeedio.setup.
 When you get that, you should send your pug file with a message called html.pug.
 That message needs to have four fields:

-• type = can be run or pageSummary. run is data you collect on every run and it will be a tab on each run page. pageSummary is data for a specific page and will generate a tab on the page summary page.
-Most cases you will only need pageSummary data but if you have a tool that do multiple runs, then you should send the data per run (as Browsertime and WebPageTest do).
+- type = can be run or pageSummary. run is data you collect on every run and it will be a tab on each run page. pageSummary is data for a specific page and will generate a tab on the page summary page.
+In most cases you will only need pageSummary data, but if you have a tool that does multiple runs, you should send the data per run (as Browsertime and WebPageTest do).

 Sending a pug looks something like this: